Important Starting from the June 2025 release, the public API is upgraded to HotChocolate v15.

 In order to ensure optimal performance and prevent potential overload situations, a maximum complexity limit of 100,000 has been chosen for Sage Active Public API V2 queries.

-By setting the complexity limit to 100,000, it allows for a wide range of queries to be executed within the GraphQL API while still maintaining a manageable level of complexity.
+This value is defined to allow a wide range of queries to be executed within the GraphQL API while still maintaining a manageable level of complexity.

 This recommended value helps strike a balance between query flexibility and system resource utilization.